mP1/j2cl-maven-plugin/Readme.md

 ```

 - Maven coordinates may have a wildcard in the version.
+- Archives with only annotation class files.
-- Archives with annotation processors will be automatically added.
+- Archives with annotation processors.
-- Archives with JRE classes (including bootstrap) will be automatically added.
+- Archives with JRE classes (including bootstrap).

 ## classpath-scope